- Download: https://github.com/sagredo-dev/qmHandle

 - Apr 13, 2025

-- the project is abandoned, so I copied the sorces on my github, applied the patches and released as 1.3.3 - Feb 17, 2024
+- the project is abandoned, so I copied the sources to my github, applied the patches and released as 1.3.3 - Feb 17, 2024

 - patch to fix a typo in parameter usage when help printed